Close Menu

 It sounds confusing that you have to eat fewer calories than you burn to lose fat, but you have to eat more calories than you burn to build muscle.
 It’s actually pretty simple when you learn about the concept of calorie cycling: modifying your calorie and macronutrient intake to match your goal for the day.

 The first thing you need to do is figure out your maintenance calories, or how many calories you burn on a day you don’t exercise.
 You can see a certified personal trainer, dietitian or other health professional to find this number, or you can use an online calorie calculator.
-This one from Mayo Clinic uses the Mifflin-St. Jeor equation, which pros consider the gold standard.
+The Mayo Clinic calculator uses the Mifflin-St. Jeor equation, which pros consider the gold standard.

 On days that you do cardio exercise, you should consume enough calories to meet your maintenance number.
 Consuming maintenance calories on a cardio day ensures that you’re in a slight deficit to promote fat loss, but not in a deficit so large that your body starts using muscle tissue as fuel.
-We want the muscle!
+Remember that we want the muscle!

 On days that you do a strength training workout for 30 minutes or more, eat more calories than your maintenance number with a focus on protein.
 Depending on how much muscle you want to put on and how quickly you want to gain it, add 5% to 15% to your maintenance calories.